Huhngoku/ADVOCATE/doc/traceElements/atomic.md

 ## Info:
 The recording of atomic events is currently only implemented for `amd64`.

+The recording of atomic operations can be disabled by setting the value in the preamble call in `runtime.InitAtomics` to $-1$.

 ## Trace element:
 The basic form of the trace element is
 ```